Fresh Spring Salad (Italian-Style with Goat Cheese & Pistachios)

 This easy spring salad is packed with fresh vegetables and comes together in just a few steps.
 Follow these step-by-step photos, and see the printable recipe card for more instructions.

-Blanch the vegetables: Bring a pot of salted water to a boil.
+- Bring a pot of salted water to a boil.
 Add the asparagus and peas, blanch for 1–2 minutes until bright green and tender-crisp.
-Immediately transfer to an ice bath to stop cooking.
-Drain and pat dry.
+Immediately transfer to an ice bath to stop the cooking.

 Recipe Tips

-- Dry Your Greens Well – Excess moisture can dilute the dressing.
-Use a salad spinner or gently pat greens dry with a paper towel.
+- Dry Your Greens and Vegetables Well: Excess moisture can dilute the dressing.
+Use a salad spinner or gently pat greens dry with a paper towel after rinsing them.
+Be sure to pat dry the vegetables after they’re fully cooled.

-- Leftover Storage: If already dressed, store in an airtight container and eat within 24 hours for the best texture.
+- Storing Leftovers: If already dressed, store the leftovers in an airtight container and eat within 24 hours for the best texture.
 Undressed leftovers last 2-3 days in the fridge.

 Serving Suggestions

-Grilled chicken, salmon steaks, chickpeas, or grilled shrimp pair beautifully for a heartier meal.
+For a weekend dinner, serve this salad with grilled chicken, salmon steaks, chickpeas, or grilled shrimp for a heartier meal.

 💙 MADE THIS RECIPE AND LOVED IT? 💙 Please leave a ⭐️STAR rating and COMMENT below- I love connecting with you!
 Tag me with your creations on Instagram and find me on Pinterest.